owainkenwayucl/miscell/README.md

 I am an impatient man, and I really want to be able to not edit spreadsheets as soon as possible, and this intermediate language looks friendly enough for me, so I decided to start writing something to parse a language like that and generate a .CSV file which could be loaded into your spreadsheet of choice.

 Over a couple of lunch breaks, I've written this prototype which I fully intend to re-write and expand on with more features as time goes on.
-Currently it's exceeingly basic, a proof of concept more than anything else and you probably shouldn't use it at all, but I'm putting it in github so I can easily work on it whereever I am.
+Currently it's exceedingly basic, a proof of concept more than anything else and you probably shouldn't use it at all, but I'm putting it in github so I can easily work on it whereever I am.

 It's MIT licensed, so knock yourselves out.